MatthewDamian/SWDC-Calendar/README.md

 - These entries must leave column A blank, and start on column B.
 - Description, Location, and Instructors may be any text
 - Time fields must be in a 12-hour time format (e.g. 4:15 PM or 12:30:59 AM)
+- If all fields but Description are omitted, the entry becomes a subtitle
-- If Location is omitted, the entry becomes a subtitle, spanning all columns
+- If Location is omitted, the entry is applied to all locations

 ### WeeklyData
 Contains schedules that repeat on a weekly basis.
 After specifying a time range, you can specify the schedule for each weekday within that time frame.